10 Healthy Fast Food Options at the Most Popular Fast Food Restaurants

-This is one of the best fast food joints to visit if you are craving a quick and healthy dish.
+Chick-fil-A is one of the best fast food joints to visit if you are craving a quick and healthy dish.
 Their eight-piece chicken nugget meal holds enough protein to keep you full, and adding the side salad (featuring kale, broccolini, dried cherries, and nuts) will provide the necessary vitamins and nutrients to complete the meal.
 According to Amy Goodson, board-certified specialist in sports dietetics, “Grilled chicken will typically always have fewer calories and fat than its fried food counterpart.
 In addition, choosing a nutrient-rich side item like fruit, yogurt parfait, or salad will add nutrients and take away added fat that is found in the typical french fries side item.”
-Don’t miss out on other nutritionist-approved eats you can find at Chick-fil-A and other fast food restaurants.
+Don’t miss out on 14 other nutritionist-approved eats you can find at Chick-fil-A and other fast food restaurants.

 This one doesn’t come as much of a surprise, but it’s always a great choice if you want to as few calories as possible.
 While Arby’s may “have the meats,” their light and delectable salad option isn’t a bad idea either.
 Even with the greens, you’ll attain a solid dose of protein and fiber, all for less than 250 calories.

-Don’t underestimate the soup as one of the healthy fast food options on the menu; the small chili has 15 grams of high-quality protein and 4 grams of satiating fiber, all for under 200 calories.
+Don’t underestimate the soup as one of the healthy fast food options on the menu; the small chili has 15 grams of high-quality protein and 4 grams of satiating fiber, all for less than 200 calories.
 Make this a complete meal by pairing it with a side salad.
 Elizabeth Shaw, MS, RDN, CLT, recommends adding the chili right on top of the salad in place of the dressing and an easy way to increase veggie intake.
 That way, you’ll increase your potassium and get a boost of carbohydrates while you’re at it.
 Just make sure you don’t order these 9 foods from fast-food restaurants that nutritionists would never eat.